gabors-data-analysis/gabors-data-analysis.github.io/_pages/data-source-ideas.md

 * [Machine Learning Repository ](https://archive.ics.uci.edu/ml/index.php) -- For machine learning projects,a gateway to wealthy resources is University of California in Irvine's  repo
 * [Tidy Tuesdays](https://github.com/rfordatascience/tidytuesday#datasets), a weekly data project series.
 Not only for R users: a great collection for data wrangling and vizualization projects.
 * [Data.world](https://data.world/) is a fantastic collection of datasets such various sources on [environment](https://data.world/datasets/environment).
 Partly free, may need sign-up
+* [R datasets](https://vincentarelbundock.github.io/Rdatasets/datasets.html) - a collection of datasets included in various R packages by Vincent Arel-Bundock
+* [Datahub's collection](https://datahub.io/collections) Another collection data on the economy, environment and more